montysecurity/InfraHunter/README.md

 `python3 .\hunter.py -s {Shodan API Key} -u {URLScan API Key} -q google-phishing-http-title`

+### Discord

+You can also provide a URL to a Discord webhook with `-d, --discord`.
+This will send the results to that webhook instead of opening them in a browser.

 ## What do I do?

 1. Search Shodan with the query provided by `-q, --query`